 How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

-The Sub-Fund does not use derivatives to attain the environmental or social characteristics promoted by the financial product.
+The Sub-Fund does not use derivatives to attain the environmental or social characteristics promoted by it.

 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?